 Whenever I crave for something different to eat other than the cheeseburger meal of Burger King, my choice is some good Japanese food.
 My go-to place for this is the Banyi Japanese dining in Temple Bar.

 If you’re not too familiar with Japanese food really, looking at the menu could be overwhelming.
 One way to go is to check their lunch or dinner bento.
 It is a meal already and this is what I am having almost everytime I am here.
-Also, I advise asking for their daily specials that they usually have on their display board.
+Also, I advise asking for their daily specials that you could also see on their display board.

-Here’s what the food I have one time when I recently happened to be there.
+Here’s the food I had one time when I was there.

-This is part of the lunch bento box that I had–the hot miso soup (not hot like spicy but hot like warm).
-They always serve this first before everything else.
-It’s very good to have especially in the cold weather.
-It’s so satisfying as you sip that soup and you feel hot liquid going down your digestive tract.
+First served from the lunch bento box was this gorgeous hot miso soup (not hot like spicy but hot like warm).
+It’s very good especially in the cold weather days.
+It’s so satisfying as you sip that soup and you feel that hot liquid going down your digestive tract.
 OH, lovely!

 And to close the deal, I had this lovely matcha lava fondant, served with a scoop of ice cream and strawberry.
 Too bad wasn’t able to take a picture of the “green tea lava” of this cake.
-I was very much enjoying devouring it.
+I was very quick devouring it all.

 You can check Banyi Japanese Dining ‘s website for their full menu.